-Digital transformation roadmaps begin to take shape when businesses focus on identifying real, quantifiable business problems first, thenintegrate new solutions and capabilities as means to solve these problems better than they could before.
-If a problem is identified and quantification so are its cost to the company, and the opportunity cost of not addressing it.
+Digital transformation roadmaps begin to take shape when businesses focus on identifying real, quantifiable business problems first, tthen integrate new solutions and capabilities as a means to solving these problems better than they could before."
+If a problem is identified and quantified, so are its cost to the company, and the cost of not addressing it.
 This process typically allows organizations to not only prioritize their investments in new business solutions, but also calculate the ROI of these investments.
 By approaching the problem granularly, organizations can solve the value riddle of Digital Transformation programs.
-Here is why this insight is so important: The number rier to Digital Transformation, as identified by the Index, is a "lack of budget and resources."
+Here is why this insight is so important: The number one barrier to Digital Transformation, as identified by the Index, is a "lack of budget and resources."
 Think about that.
 Why is there a lack of budget and resources to begin with?
 Simple: Because the value of the investment in Digital Transformation programs, from solutions and deployment to hiring and training, has not been properly quantified.
 Let's break this down: